dbaldessari66/resume-website/_posts/2020-12-25-Pandemic-Investing.md

----
-toc: false
-layout: post
-description:
-categories: [markdown]
-title: Investing in a Pandemic
+Investing in a Pandemic
+12/25/2020
+Dylan Baldessari
 ---

 ## Introduction